Fix: C Drive Filling Up by itself on Windows 10/11

 5. Use TreeSize

-The TreeSize utility provides a detailed visual breakdown of your disk space usage, revealing exactly which folders and files are taking up the most room.
+The TreeSize utility provides a detailed visual breakdown of your disk space usage, showing exactly which folders and files are taking up the most space.
 By using TreeSize, you can quickly identify large or unnecessary files that might be hidden deep within your directories.

 2. Open TreeSize from the Start Menu and run it as an administrator.